kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Our world's security and safety is meaningless to these idiots.
 - So yes, Hazel can confirm.
 - I always knew she'd be our greatest helper.
+- She'll be worried about getting murdered now!
+HAHA!